dianekaplan/django-familytree/README.md

 **Other usage notes**
 - We'll default to showing a person's given name(s) and last name, but if you'd like to use some other nickname you can update "display_name" field.
 (We show that instead, if it's populated)
+- One common challenge is how to draw the user to the *good* stuff, and how to give an overall picture of all the data.
+For this we have the 'Family History' branch, where you provide an html file for the big picture: important migrations and connections down to the present day, etc. The family history page will pull for each branch (only showing to users with access to that branch) their file located in familytree/family_history, saved with the convention "smith.html"